micoli/intellij-php-companion/README.md

 ### 📝 Source Export to LLM markdown
 - **Markdown Export**: Export source code to markdown format optimized for LLMs
-- **Code Context Preservation**: Maintain code structure and relationships in exported format
+- **Code Context Preservation**: Maintain code structure and relationships in exported format, could also add all related classes found in specific namespaces.
 - **Custom Formatting**: Configure export format settings
 - **Selective Export**: Choose specific files or directories to export
 - **.aiignore**: .aiignore file is used to filter files to export